unlicense-code/awesome-b8g/README.md

 # awesome
 A Basic Unlicensed InMemory Storage Implementation can be used as Code Runtime or Scriptable Multi Paradigm Database.
+The Main Development happens for historical reasons in https://github.com/lemanschik/src_chromium and https://github.com/lemanschik/src_v8

+This implements a run able component based on the src_v8/components/just example runtime offering a middle sized hostd implementation hostd does not refer to HostD or something like that also not to the ESX hostd It refers to HoSTD Hardware Operation Standard used to implement our core lang.
+That gets then translated to Objects which are highly Scriptable as also Distribute able nice snapshot format or other representations.
+In This case used to Implement the Interfaces needed to operate on that objects with diffrent interop methods like network clients or posix shells or filesystems.

 ## Features
 - Offers Scriptable CPP/ECMAScript JIT/AOT Cluster in Memory Data Grid / Object Storage.
 - Can be used with WSL to create Memory Drives in userland for Windows without additional Software.
 - can compile it self!

 ## Usecases
 - Scaleable InMemory Grid.